hringbauer/hapROH/readme_developers.md

 ## Running the HMM

 ### Produce C extension
-In order to run the code, you need to build the C extension that implements the forward/backward pass.
+To run the code, you need to build the C extension that implements the forward/backward pass.

-If you do not install hapROH via PIP (which automatically installs the C extensions) and use the development version (from github), you have to compile the C extension yourself.
+If you do not install hapROH via PIP (which automatically installs the C extensions) and use the development version (from GitHub), you have to compile the C extension yourself.
 You can do this via:

 Switch to the C folder and build the extensions via: